Robstei/chatbotsclient/README.md

 ### Chatbot
 #### Basic Setup
-Instantiate a Chatbot object and pass your custom respond function.
+Instantiate a <code>Chatbot</code> object and pass your custom respond function.
 When ever a message is received from the moderator the provided respond method will be executed.
 The moderator script has to be running in first place.
 ```python
 from chatbotsclient.chatbot import Chatbot
 from chatbotsclient.message import Message